Scholarships

 Each CT State Community College campus has their own affiliated Foundation that awards scholarships.
 If you are enrolled in a degree or certificate program at another campus, check with the Foundation affiliated with that campus for scholarship assistance.

-• If you have a balance on your account from a prior semester, please contact the Manchester campus financial aid office for assistance.
+If you have a balance on your account from a prior semester for classes taken at CT State Manchester, please contact the Manchester campus financial aid office for assistance.
 They may have funds to assist you.

-• Students who receive the MAH grant are not eligible to receive an MCC Foundation scholarship towards tuition and fees.
-However, students may be eligible for a scholarship that covers unmet direct needs not covered by MAH funding.
-This may include college fees, textbooks and educational supplies.
+Students who receive the MAH grant are not eligible to receive an MCC Foundation scholarship towards tuition and fees since these are covered by the grant.
+However, students may be eligible for a scholarship that helps with other unmet needs not covered by MAH funding.
+This may include college and program fees, textbooks and class supplies.

 Last updated October 2025.